MSc Computing (Global Degree)

 We look forward to welcoming you to Prague for your residential block, but we recognise that depending on your country of residence, you may still have difficulty if flights are not yet operating, or if visas are delayed.
 Teaching methods may also be subject to the evolution of the pandemic and any subsequent Government restrictions.

-If restrictions prevent your arrival for the entire 2020/21 academic year then you will be able to complete the one-year programme on time through the Digital Campus.
+If restrictions prevent your arrival for the entire 2020/21 academic year then you will be able to complete the programme on time through the Digital Campus.

 Alejandro Villamarin (Ecuador)

 MSc Computing graduate

 I work for one of the biggest investment banks in the UK in the High Performance Computing Engineering team as a DevOps Engineer.
 Studying at Prague College taught me to think and work independently and the lecturers were always encouraging me to improve my analytical skills so that I could express and then critically evaluate my work.
 Furthermore, achieving a British degree gives you an edge when competing for demanding job positions as they are highly regarded by employers.

 The programme explores contemporary issues in areas of research in computing and modern technologies.
 It meets the demands of a rapidly changing environment for new technologies through research, practice and a high level of academic enquiry.
 The modules below advance students' technical knowledge, whilst providing the research skills required to complete, deliver and evaluate a major computing project.
 Below details the topics covered: